p4p-83/docs/docs/4 — logbooks/Sam's Logbook/0907 Wicking, the final CV puzzle piece.md

 >
 > This may be something to keep in mind in future if weighting by centroids (will have to consider weighting the reference centre of the component too).
 >
+> I've also added a weighting and modified the angular error calculation function to deal with a few glitches I was observing.
+>
 > (I've also added some `sleep`s in there so that you can watch the algorithm tackle the problem.
 You can still replay this as normal using the plot navigation arrows in VS Code.)

 ```julia